Consensys/doc.goquorum/docs/Concepts/Qubernetes/Qubernetes-Overview.md

 ## qctl command line tool

-[qctl](../../HowTo/GetStarted/Getting-Started-Qubernetes.md) is a Golang command line tool for creating and manipulating the minimal configuration, and interacting with a running Kubernetes network.
+[qctl](../../HowTo/GetStarted/Getting-Started-Qubernetes.md) is a golang command line tool for creating and manipulating the minimal configuration, and interacting with a running Kubernetes network.

 Following the Unix philosophy, the commands intentionally only do one thing.
 Add the commands to